 Meet my physician extenders, medical assistants, and schedulers that will guide you through recovery.
 My team is hand-picked and designed specifically to give you the best experience and fastest recovery we can.Read More

-John Bartsch, M.D. specializes in the non-operative management of tendon, joint, and spine disorders.
-He joined Beacon Orthopaedics and Sports Medicine in 2011 as an interventional orthopaedist, providing expertise in minimally invasive procedures.
+Dr. John Bartsch specializes in the non-operative management of tendon, joint, and spine disorders.
+He joined Beacon Orthopaedics and Sports Medicine in 2011 as an interventional orthopedist, providing expertise in minimally invasive procedures.
 Dr. Bartsch’s goal is to help reduce pain and maximize patients’ function.

-His professional interests include diagnostic and interventional ultrasound, fluoroscopic spinal procedures, sports concussions, and regenerative medicine (including neural prolotherapy).
-He is also a provider of the Tenex Health TX system and can treat pain associated with tendon damage of the shoulder, elbow, knee, Achilles Tendonitis (also called tendonosis), hip bursitis, or Plantar Fasciitis.
+His professional interests include diagnostic and interventional ultrasound, fluoroscopic spinal procedures, sports concussions, and orthobiologics (including neural prolotherapy).
+He is also a provider of the Tenex Health TX system and can treat pain associated with tendon damage of the shoulder, elbow, knee, achilles tendonitis (also called tendonosis), hip bursitis, or plantar fasciitis.
 Click here to learn more about Tenex.